 Stephen joined the team in October 2016, after 5 years of hospitality experience.
 He grew up in the Dundee Hills, unknowingly being covered in the very dirt that grows the valley’s world renowned Pinot Noir. [...]

 Stephen joined the team in October 2016, after 5 years of hospitality experience.
 He grew up in the Dundee Hills, unknowingly being covered in the very dirt that grows the valley’s world renowned Pinot Noir.
-Stephen began his career working at a local hotel, which started his passion for the industry.
+Stephen began his career working at the Allison Inn and Spa, which started his passion for the industry.
 He received an opportunity to move to Europe for a year to work in hospitality and slowly found himself falling in love with wine.
-He returned home and worked in a tasting room for a year, when he realized he wanted to learn more about the wine-making process.
+He returned home and worked at Domaine Drouhin Oregon for a year before realizing he wanted to learn more about the wine-making process.
 He decided to work as a cellarhand in New Zealand for the 2016 vintage, where he was able to learn in the most hands-on way possible.
-Now equipped with his knowledge, drive and passion, Stephen returned to the valley and was welcomed as the Tasting Room Manager here at Scott Paul & Wildstock Wines.
+Now equipped with his knowledge, drive and passion, Stephen returned to the valley and was welcomed as the Direct To Consumer Manager at Scott Paul & Wildstock Wines.
 In his free time, Stephen enjoys exploring all that Oregon has to offer, from the incredible natural landscapes, to the diverse food and beverage scene.

 We’ve selected our partners like we select the grapes for our wines – carefully, diligently and with great discretion.
 From our growers to our vineyard manager to our sales team, we’re proud to have partners with whom we’ve worked for many, many years.
 The trust we put into our valuable partners translates into our confidence that we’re producing and distributing the finest wines in the Willamette Valley.